South Korea is the first major Asian consumer of Iranian oil to stop imports

-The Knowledge Economy Ministry said in a statement Tuesday that it relies heavily on European companies for insurance of its oil imports and has sent representatives to the EU to make the case for continuing insurance coverage.
+The South Korean Ministry of Knowledge Economy said in a statement Tuesday that it relies heavily on European companies for insurance of its oil imports and has sent representatives to the EU to make the case for continuing insurance coverage.

 “The government has been putting contingency plans in place in case Iranian oil imports would be stopped,” the statement said.
 Alternative supplies are being sourced from Qatar, the United Arab Emirates, Oman and Kuwait.